Princeobeten/waste-information-management-system-/CHAPTER_4_5_DOCUMENTATION.md

 **Figure 4.2: Entity-Relationship Diagram of the WIMS database**

-The database structure consists of three main collections:
+The database structure consists of three main collections as shown in Figure 4.2 and detailed in Tables 4.1, 4.2, and 4.3:

-1. **Users**: Stores user account information with role-based access control.
+1. **Users**: Stores user account information with role-based access control (Table 4.1).
-2. **Requests**: Contains service request details submitted by users.
+2. **Requests**: Contains service request details submitted by users (Table 4.2).
-3. **Notifications**: Tracks system notifications sent to users about their requests.
+3. **Notifications**: Tracks system notifications sent to users about their requests (Table 4.3).

 ## 4.5 Database Table Definition

 ### User Collection

+**Table 4.1: User Collection Schema**

 | Field         | Type       | Description                              | Constraints                |
 |---------------|------------|------------------------------------------|----------------------------|